silnrsi/encoding-converters-core/ReadMe_linux.txt

 ## Paths

-/usr/lib/encConverters has to be set with LD_LIBRARY_PATH in order for
-    OOoLT to find ECDriver.
-    To do this, add a file to ld.so.conf.d with the path.
-    Or we could specify the path in OOoLT.
-There seems to be a problem when the TECkit library is in a different
+/usr/lib/encConverters is searched by OOoLT to find libecdriver.so There seems to be a problem when the TECkit library is in a different
     place from the running SilEncConverters40.dll.
     Setting LD_LIBRARY_PATH makes this work, but ldconfig does not.
     Anyway in a production environment this shouldn't be a problem because they will be in the same directory.
 Set MONO_PATH to load assemblies outside the current directory.
+If there are several versions of mono, then it may be necessary to set the
+    path so that the appropriate version is found. which mono

+Some commands to find things:
+    which
+    whereis
     locate
-updatedb
+    updatedb (no arguments)  # update database used by locate

 ## ICU